At least one killed in Liberian pre-election clash

 But international election observers called the October 11 vote mostly free and fair, and the United States, regional bloc ECOWAS and the African Union have all criticized Tubman's decision to boycott the second round.

-The vote had been expected to reflect the West African state's progress since a devastating civil war ended in 2003 and pave the way for new investment, but fears are growing that it could instead open the door to open-ended political turmoil.
+The vote is due to gauge the West African state's progress since a devastating civil war ended in 2003 and pave the way for new investment, but fears are rising it could instead open the door to open-ended political turmoil.

-Retreating CDC supporters set up barricades of burning tyres and tree stumps as they were pushed back by riot police.
+Retreating CDC supporters set up barricades of burning tires and tree stumps as they were pushed back by riot police.

 Tubman told Reuters on Sunday he was seeking changes to Liberia's vote-counting procedures and a delay to the run-off of between two and four weeks, adding that his party would reject the results if the election went ahead as planned.